“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I quickly discovered that this utopia I dreamed of would be impossible to actually pull off.
 There is no chance for a perfect society, and there can be no equality in life, whether talking about outcome or income.
 America was the closest man will ever come to a true Utopia and we are doing all we can do to destroy it.

-Later in life I would get an opportunity to chase my dreams, but I also learned early on that it would be the hard work.
+Later in life I would get an opportunity to chase my dreams, but I also learned early on that it would be the hard work that paid off in the end.
 The road would be bumpy and success would be no ones responsibility but mine.
-I learned that no one else really gave a shit about me and that it would be solely up to me to make something of myself.

 I actually remembering helping my parents deliver newspapers early in the morning and hearing Rush Limbaugh on the radio.
 I don’t ever remember listening to it and I am sure I even protested it at times but that was before children ran all over their parents so mine just told me to shut-up.